-E.coli is the most common cause of bacterial urinary tract infections in both community and hospital-acquired UTIs and both gender and age groups followed by Klebsiella pneumonia.
-Furthermore, rare opportunistic microorganisms included Enterobacter cloacae, Enterococcus faecium, Streptococcus species, Citrobacter freundii, Staphylococcus haemolyticus, Candida, and other rare pathogens are prevalent in immunocompromised patients as the current case demonstrated an immunocompromised patient with a very unusual case of urinary tract infection caused by Cedecea lapagei (5).
+Escherichia coli (E.coli) is the most common cause of bacterial urinary tract infections in both community and hospital-acquired UTIs and both gender and age groups followed by Klebsiella pneumonia.
+Furthermore, rare opportunistic microorganisms included Enterobacter Cloacae, Enterococcus Faecium, Streptococcus Species, Citrobacter Freundii, Staphylococcus Haemolyticus, Candida, and other rare pathogens are prevalent in immunocompromised patients as the current case demonstrated an immunocompromised patient with a very unusual case of urinary tract infection caused by Cedecea lapagei (6).
 In the medical literature, there are very few cases caused by different species of the Cedecea genus such as pneumonia, soft tissue infections, and sepsis.
-Herrera VR, and associates reported a catastrophic death secondary to a soft tissue hemorrhagic bullae infection caused by C. lapagei that swiftly evolved into septic shock and abrupt death (3).
-Nosocomial pneumonia and sepsis in 35 days preterm low birth weight male infant caused C. lapagei was reported by Ramaswamy VV, et.al.
-Michael E Duperret reported the first documented case of sinusitis in a 45-year-old man caused by C. lapagei (7).
-There is only one case report of prior isolation of Cedecea lapagei from urine culture in the literature reported by Y. Çekin et al. in a 40 years old male patient with spinal cord injury and this case of Cedecea lapagei as anuropathogen is documented in the world for the second time.
+Herrera VR and associates reported a catastrophic death secondary to a soft tissue hemorrhagic bullae infection caused by Cedecea lapagei that swiftly evolved into septic shock and abrupt death (7).
+Nosocomial pneumonia and sepsis in 35 days preterm low birth weight male infant caused Cedecea lapagei was reported by Ramas wamy VV, et.al.
+Michael E Duperret reported the first documented case of sinusitis in a 45-year-old man caused by C. lapagei (8).
+There is only one case report of prior isolation of Cedecea lapagei from urine culture in the literature reported by Y. Çekin et al. in a 40 years old male patient with spinal cord injury and this case of Cedecea lapagei as anuropathogen is documented in the world for the second time(5).
 This case report described an extremely rare case of clinically significant urinary tract infections caused by Cedecea lapagei.
 Cedecea lapagei is a rare bacterial infection in humans and has an emerging antimicrobial resistance.
-The treatment of Cedecea species infections represents a challenging issue due to its multi-drug resistant resistance pattern to a variety of antimicrobial classes, as the present case have been noticed(8).
-The patient responded well with levofloxacin after drug adjustment due to the preexisting azotemia.
-The antimicrobial choices of such chronic renal failure patients are debating and should be adjusted according to the renal function, the efficacy of the drug, and minimize the worsening of preexisting antimicrobial resistance.